-The following email was received a number of years back from Hans-Martin Riehle in Germany who has done considerable genealogical research on his ancestors and relatives of those ancestors who emigrated to the United States in the second half of the nineteenth century.
+The following email was received a number of years back from Hans-Martin Riehle in Germany who has done considerable genealogical research on his ancestors and relatives of those ancestors who emigrated to the United States in the nineteenth century.
 Herr Riehle provides a number of interesting observations that are based on his investigations.
-Please note however that he does indicate that his comments are without firm statistical support and certainly Riehle.Net has not attempted to further confirm the accuracy of the observations.
+Please note however that he acknowledges his comments are without firm statistical support and certainly Riehle.Net has not attempted to verify the statistical accuracy of these observations.